-It was assumed that fuel import data, by motor spirit (petrol) and automotive gas oil (diesel) for 2016, included fuel use, but excluded use in private marine vessels.
+It was assumed that fuel import data, by motor spirit (petrol) and automotive gas oil (diesel) for 2017, included fuel use, but excluded use in private marine vessels.
 This is because marina fuel is tax exempt and so would not be included in import records.
-In the 2015 inventory, it was assumed that fuel consumption from private marine vessels was equal to 30% of the total automotive gas oil imports.
-However, new evidence from a 2017 survey of a marina fuel station indicates a significant amount of petrol use.
-This is a typical fuel for smaller vessels such as speedboats and dingy craft.
-For the 2016 inventory, therefore, we have assumed that total petrol consumption by these vessels equates to 10% of total imports.
-This is verified using a time-series of fuel imports to Gibraltar since 2003.
+In the 2018 inventory submission, it was assumed that diesel and petrol consumption in small marina craft, such as speedboats and dingy craft, equated to 30% and 10% of imports of these fuels respectively.
+However, after conversations with the Gibraltar Port Authority12, these assumptions are felt to overestimate marina fuel use.
+As a result, at least until more comprehensive data is made available for the inventory, a revised assumption of 15% and 5% for diesel and petrol marina use is made.

+Time-series analysis of import statistics to Gibraltar since 2003 suggest that marina consumption is additional to the total imports for road transport use.
 From 2008-2012 it is believed that import statistics include both road transport and marine uses and so estimates of total private vessel consumption can be calculated using the offset to the import trends over this period.

-Therefore for the 2016 inventory, we now approximate that in addition to the 30% assumption for diesel oil, the amount of petrol consumed by these smaller vessels equates to 10% of total imports.
+Therefore, for the 2017 inventory we now approximate that in addition to the 15% assumption for diesel oil, the amount of petrol consumed by these smaller vessels equates to 5% of total imports.

-Fuel type Net fuel imports (thousands of litres) Use by private marine vessels (thousands of litres) Total use (thousands of litres)

-Motor spirit 12,985 3,978 16,963

-Automotive gas oil 26,797 11,935 38,732